 MIL and User-Generated Content

-Furthermore, there is a steady rise in citizens reporting in social media as well as in mainstream media particularly through mobile technologies.
-There is evidence of this in the number of citizens reporting related programmes in major news networks such as, I-Report on CNN, No Comment segment on Euronews, and The Streem on Al Jazeera.
-In fact user-generated content is becoming a standard feature of many media organisations.
+Furthermore, there is a steady rise in citizens reporting in social media as well as in mainstream media, particularly through mobile technologies.
+There is evidence of this in the number of citizens reporting related programmes in major news networks, such as I-Report on CNN, No Comment segment on Euronews, and The Stream on Al Jazeera.
+In fact, user-generated content is becoming a standard feature of many media organisations.

-The mass media (radio, television and newspaper), the Internet, libraries, archives and museums can all assist in ensuring the permanence of MIL issues in the public and transmitting information and media competencies to all citizens.
-The types of activities that could be developed, strengthened, replicated to reach not only cities but also remote, rural and marginalized groups are endless.
-The Guideline for Broadcasters on Promoting User-generated Content and Media and Information Literacy, prepared by UNESCO and the Commonwealth Broadcasting Association offers some insight in this direction.
+The mass media (radio, television and newspaper), the Internet, libraries, archives and museums can all assist in ensuring the permanence of MIL issues in the public and in transmitting information and media competencies to all citizens.
+The types of activities that could be developed, strengthened and replicated to reach not only cities but also remote, rural and marginalized groups are endless.
+The Guideline for Broadcasters on Promoting User-Generated Content and Media and Information Literacy, prepared by UNESCO and the Commonwealth Broadcasting Association, offers some insight in this direction.